generation-org/WEB-JAVA/WEB-JAVA-4 - REST API with Spring Boot/README.md

       `birth_date` DATETIME NULL,
       PRIMARY KEY (`idStudents`))
    ```
+2. Download the project and import it as a Gradle project into your IDE.
+3. Run the application and verify that the sample data is created from the Web Application.

 ## Part 2: Implementing a REST API CRUD
-1. Download the project and import it as a Gradle project into your IDE.
-2. Create a new packaged called *controller*
+1. Create a new packaged called *controller*
-3. Create a new class called *StudentsController*
+2. Create a new class called *StudentsController*
-4. Annotate the *StudentsController* with the *@RestController*
+3. Annotate the *StudentsController* with the *@RestController*
-5. Inject the *StudentService* into the *StudentsController* via the constructor:
+4. Inject the *StudentService* into the *StudentsController* via the constructor:
     ```java
     private StudentService studentService;